 Complete the self-assessment required by the Rescue Department electronically (in Finnish).
 The ID number and password required to fill in the form are provided in the letter.
 If necessary, you can also do the assessment using a paper form.

-You can print out the form here:
+You can print out the form here: PDF form (in Finnish)

-You can ask help for the self-assessment free of charge from Helsinki-based contract fire brigades
+You can ask help for the self-assessment free of charge from Helsinki-based contract fire brigades.

 The Rescue Department requires a self-assessment to be conducted and its results returned to the Rescue Department every few years.
 However, we recommend that residential buildings undergo a voluntary self-assessment on a regular basis, for example as part of an annual safety walk.
 You can use the PDF form above for the voluntary self-assessment.